stefdasca/statement-translator/Kilonova/2300-2399/Processed_2393.md

 2. It is obtained by inserting a new node $X$ into a chordal graph $G$, as follows: a subset of nodes from $G$ is chosen, with the property that there is an edge between any two nodes in the subset (the subset can contain just a single node), and an edge is introduced between the new node $X$ and each node in the subset.
 ~[img1.png]

-An equivalent definition of chordal graphs is the following: a graph is called a **chordal graph** if it is connected and any elementary cycle (which contains each node of the graph at most once) having at least $4$ nodes contains at least one “chord” (an edge between two nodes that are part of the cycle but are not adjacent on the cycle).
+An equivalent definition of chordal graphs is the following: a graph is called a **chordal graph** if it is connected and any elementary cycle (which contains each node of the graph at most once) having at least $4$ nodes contains at least one “chord� (an edge between two nodes that are part of the cycle but are not adjacent on the cycle).
 Here are some examples of chordal and non-chordal graphs:
 ~[img2.png]

 # Input data